Quantcast

 turkey-445426_640.jpg

-Most of us buy our groceries at the supermarket without ever thinking about the people that worked to produce that food or how far it has traveled.
-If you think trying to eat locally grown food isn't worth the effort, in the book Animal, Vegetable, Miracle Barbara Kingsolver writes, "If every US citizen ate just one meal a week composed of locally and organically raised meats and produce, we would reduce our country's oil consumption by over 1.1 million barrels of oil a week."
+Most of us buy our groceries at the supermarket without ever thinking about the people who worked to produce that food or how far it has traveled.
+If you think trying to eat locally grown food isn’t worth the effort, in the book Animal, Vegetable, Miracle, Barbara Kingsolver writes, “If every US citizen ate just one meal a week composed of locally and organically raised meats and produce, we would reduce our country’s oil consumption by over 1.1 million barrels of oil a week.”

 fall-591800_640.jpg

-Cooking with fresh local ingredients is something we have to be thankful for and so is taking the time to enjoy the day and appreciate the food we eat.
-Time is one of the things in short supply these days so time spent with family and friends is the greatest gift of all.
+Cooking with fresh local ingredients is something we have to be thankful for, and so is taking the time to enjoy the day and appreciate the food we eat.
+Time is one of the things in short supply these days, so time spent with family and friends is the greatest gift of all.
 Slow down and enjoy it!

 Need inspiration?
 Check out our favorite Thanksgiving dinner recipes, Thanksgiving sides, and Thanksgiving desserts!